Is Chemistry Required in High School in Wisconsin?

 SCI.ETS3.A.h Individuals from diverse backgrounds bring unique perspectives that are valuable to the outcomes and processes of science and engineering.
 Scientists’ and engineers’ backgrounds, perspectives, and fields of endeavor influence the nature of questions they ask, the definition of problems, and the nature of their findings and solutions.
 Some cultures have historically been marginalized in science and engineering discourse.

 SCI.ETS3.A.h Scientists and engineers embrace skepticism and critique as a community.
-Deliberate deceit in science is rare and is likely exposed through the peer review process.
+Deliberate deceit in science is rare and is likely exposed through the peer-review process.
 When discovered, intellectual dishonesty is condemned by the scientific community.

-SCI.ETS3.B.h Science is both a body of knowledge that represents current understanding of natural systems and the processes used to refine, elaborate, revise, and extend this knowledge.
+SCI.ETS3.B.h Science is both a body of knowledge that represents the current understanding of natural systems and the processes used to refine, elaborate, revise, and extend this knowledge.
 These processes differentiate science from other ways of knowing.

 SCI.ETS3.B.h Science knowledge has a history that includes the refinement of, and changes to, theories, ideas, and beliefs over time.
 Science and engineering innovations may raise ethical issues for which science and engineering, by themselves, do not provide answers and solutions.